 Medieval Tombstones of the Regensburg Jewish Cemetery, Medieval Jewish cemetery remnants in Regensburg, Germany.

-The tombstones from a medieval Jewish cemetery are built into the facades of buildings throughout Regensburg's city center.
-They bear Hebrew inscriptions and display various carved decorations that preserve the craftsmanship from that era.
+The Medieval Tombstones of the Regensburg Jewish Cemetery are Jewish grave markers from the Middle Ages, now built into the walls and facades of buildings across Regensburg's city center.
+They carry Hebrew inscriptions and carved decorations that show the craftsmanship of that period.

 The inscriptions carved on the stones show names and symbols from medieval times, recording the Jewish community that once lived in the city.
 Visitors can read these names and see the carved symbols today on the building facades, getting a direct connection to past residents.

-Some of the stones built into the walls date back to the 10th century, making them among the oldest surviving Jewish grave monuments in Bavaria.
-They were not deliberately preserved but survived by chance when incorporated as building material.
+Some of the stones built into the walls date back to the 10th century, making them among the oldest surviving Jewish grave markers in Bavaria.
+They were not set aside to be kept but survived only because they happened to be used as ordinary building material.

 The community of curious travelers